briancroxall/borderwaters/README.md

 ### jstor
 This folder contains the scripts we used to clean the data we received from JSTOR.
 The data came as metadata (in `.xml`) and as the text of OCR'd articles (in `.txt`).
 While the filename of an article and its metadata matched, they were not especially human readable.
 We used `rename-jstor-full-data.py` to rename both files based on the metadata.

-Steps
+#### Steps
 1. Rename files using `rename-jstor-full-data.py`; renamed text goes to a `renamed-articles` folder and renamed metadata goes to a `renamed-metadata` folder.
 Renamed files take the following format: `journalAbbreviation_year_vol_issue_firstPage-lastPage_articleID`
-    - During renaming process, funnel articles that were titled "Front Matter," "Back Matter," "Volume Information," or "Notes on the Contributors" to a `front-matter` folder.
-These articles will no longer be included in our data moving forward.
+    - During the renaming process, this script funnels articles that were titled (in metadata) "Front Matter," "Back Matter," "Volume Information," or "Notes on the Contributors" to a `front-matter` folder.
+These articles were no longer included in our data moving forward.
-2.
+2. Use `jstor-clean.py` to clean the contents of `renamed-articles`, sending output to `simple-cleaned-articles`.
+3. Using Finder on Mac OS, copy contents of `simple-cleaned-articles` to folder containing all articles. **THIS NEEDS MORE EXPLANATION ONCE I KNOW WHAT OTHER SECTIONS LOOK LIKE.**

 ## 3analyze_data